 Down syndrome describes trisomy 21, a condition in which the individual has three copies of the 21st chromosome instead of two.
 It is present at birth, and there are about 250,000 affected individuals in the world at present.
 The impact of COVID-19 on DS individuals is unknown.
 However, they are known to have a higher risk of respiratory tract infections, including and especially caused by influenza and respiratory syncytial viruses.

-The current study aims at identifying the risk of this infection in DS people.
+The current study aims at identifying the risk of this infection in people what have DS.
 In this retrospective study, the researchers examined the medical records of over 4,600 people admitted to Mount Sinai hospitals with COVID-19 from March 1 to April 24, 2020.

 All patients had their diagnosis confirmed by RT-PCR.
 In this retrospective study, DS patients were identified from their electronic medical records.
 For each such individual, six random controls were chosen with matching age, race, and sex characteristics.